 This homemade blue cheese dressing is a creamy blend of mayonnaise, sour cream, buttermilk and blue cheese, all mixed with a variety of seasonings.
 The absolute best salad dressing that takes just minutes to make.

-When I need a dip for homemade buffalo wings, or a creamy counterpart to a green salad, I whip up a jar of this homemade blue cheese dressing.
+When I need a dip for homemade buffalo wings, or a creamy counterpart to an Italian style Olive Garden salad, I whip up a jar of this homemade blue cheese dressing.
 It is so much better than any store bought dressing I’ve tried!

 How do you make blue cheese dressing?

 Start by placing mayonnaise, sour cream, buttermilk, blue cheese, seasonings, minced shallot and fresh parsley in a bowl.
 Whisk to combine.
 Use the dressing immediately, or refrigerate in a jar or an airtight container.